Stochastic De Giorgi Iteration and Regularity of Stochastic Partial Differential Equation: Estimate of the tail probability

 Integrating over the interval $I_k$ we obtain the desired inequality \rf{A-Q}. \end{proof}

-Armed with the iterative inequality \rf{S itr prop ineq} and the comparison result {\sc Lemma} \ref{A-X} we are in a position to control the size of $\Vert u^+\Vert_{\infty, [1,2]\times\mr^n}$ by estimating its tail probability.
+Armed with the iterative inequality \rf{S itr prop ineq} and the comparison result {\sc Lemma} \ref{A-X} we are in a position to control the size of $\Vert u^+\Vert_{\infty, [T,2T]\times\mr^n}$ by estimating its tail probability.
+Without loss of generality we will only work with the case $T=1$.
 It is important that the constant $M_0$ in the following proposition is independent of $a$.

 \begin{prop} Assume that $\Vert K\Vert_\infty\le 1$.
 There exists a constant $ M_0 = M_0(n, \lambda, \Lambda)$ such that for all $a \geq 1$ and $ M > M_0$,